 Contrary to their fears (and mine), facing and sharing their deepest biases helped them grow beyond their prejudices.
 They stepped into each other’s shoes in such a deep way that one day he made a comment partly in jest, but with a note of authenticity, “I almost feel like I’m Scandinavian.”

 Ultimately they chose for their shared values rather than old prejudices, with a solid awareness that going forward their biases would surface from time to time.

 Successful culturally diverse couples are curious about their partner’s culture.
 They don’t presume their partner shares their assumptions about how things should be in a relationship.
 They delight in exploring their differences, and this helps them steer their way through many differences and misunderstandings.

 But partners in a healthy culturally diverse relationship go beyond mere curiosity.
 They also wonder whether, and how, their cultural values might bias them negatively towards their partner.
 And they then work on those biases.

 Couples like this give me confidence that cultures cannot only live together; they can heal each other too.

 My experience with cross culture, interfaith, and international couples in Manila, Philippines continues to inform my work.
 But this couple, in particular, inspired me.

-You can read about the work I do with cross cultural couples here.
+You can read about the work I do with racially diverse couples here.